shaoner/ziti/docs/guide/model.md

 ### Model methods

-If the method is global to all model, you can use `ziti.setStatic` as explained [here](/guide/ziti/#adding-global-methods-to-your-models-and-model-instances)
+If the method is global to all model, you can use [ziti.setStatic](/api/ziti/#dbsetstaticname-fn) as explained [here](/guide/ziti/#adding-global-methods-to-your-models-and-model-instances)

-If the method is for a specific model, you can use `setStatic` as well:
+If the method is for a specific model, you can use [Model.setStatic](/api/model/#Model+setStatic) as well:

 ```javascript
 Animal.setStatic('getDogs', function () {